 - Get informed.
 Send for our information pack and join PMRGCAuk as a member, to ensure that you receive our regular newsletter, NewsWire.
 Share the information with people close to you who can give you support on your journey with PMR or GCA.
 If you have PMR, make sure that you know the key symptoms of GCA, and report any unusual headache or jaw pain to your GP immediately.

 - Find out whether there is a support group near you.
 It can be encouraging to meet another sufferer face-to-face.

-- If you would prefer to join and online group (during the pandemic, or even afterwards) look here.
+- If you would prefer to join an online group look here.

 - Join our web forum on HealthUnlocked.
 Here you will “meet” many other people with whom you can share your experiences and thoughts, and give support to each other.